juliocesardemoraes/quotes-app-frontend/README.md

 ## 🚀 Features

-- 🔍 Search quotes by author or keyword
-- 🧑 View quotes by specific famous people
-- ❤️ Like your favorite quotes
 - 🔁 Get random quotes for daily inspiration
 - 🧾 Clean and responsive UI with React
 - ⚙️ RESTful API powered by Node.js and Express